 The best independent guide to Central Portugal

-Evora is located 130km to the east of Lisbon, and both cities are connected by direct bus and train services.
-This reliable and inexpensive public transport means a car is not needed to visit the city.
+Evora is located 130km to the east of Lisbon and is easily reached using direct bus and train services.
+This reliable and inexpensive public transport means a car is not needed to travel from Lisbon to Evora.
+However, a car is useful if you wish to explore the surrounding region, where there is very little public transport.

-However, the train provides a much more relaxing and comfortable experience.
-There are always seats available, and the carriages are spacious, with ample space for luggage.
+Both the express buses and trains have similar journey times of around 90 minutes.
+However, the train provides a much more relaxing and comfortable experience, with spacious carriages and ample space for luggage.

-If you are planning a day trip to Evora, and are travelling during the week (Monday to Friday), we recommend the train.
-At the weekends, the infrequent train departures mean the intercity bus is the better option.
+If you are planning a day trip to Evora and are travelling during the week (Monday to Friday), we would recommend the train.
+At weekends, the infrequent train departures mean the intercity bus (either Rede Expressos or FlixBus) is a better option.

 If you are taking just a single journey to or from Evora, we would also recommend the train.
-Be aware of the train times if travelling at the weekends, as the departures are limited.
+But always be aware of the train times if travelling at the weekends, due to the limited departures.

 Rede Expressos - rede-expressos.pt/